ali1234/kifab/README.md

-## Export fabrication files from Kicad using a YAML config.
+## Export fabrication files from KiCad using a YAML config.

 Kifab creates plot and drill files according to a config file similar to how Eagle uses a CAM file.
 The config file is written in YAML and describes which layers should be plotted, the plotting options, and can also override the output filename extensions.

+Kifab has no warranty.
+Check anything it produces carefully before submitting for fabrication.

     usage: kifab [-h] [-o OUTDIR] [-s SUFFIX] PCBFILE FABFILE